-Screen Argyll for their project, Sea Change: Empowering Women in Film, which seeks to run a pilot event on Tiree, offering participants from the film industry and the public a chance to share and develop ideas in response to the question, “How can we make change within our industry and reach new audiences?”
+Screen Argyll for their project, Sea Change: Powering Women in Film, which seeks to run a pilot event on Tiree, offering participants from the film industry and the public a chance to share and develop ideas in response to the question, “How can we make change within our industry and reach new audiences?”

 Campbeltown Picture House to develop the programme for the first edition of the Scottish Comedy Film Festival.
 The festival, based at the newly restored cinema, will take place in May and aims to showcase classic and heritage film, new releases, short films, animation and live performances and feature workshops and talks.

 Halladale Film Club for the planning and delivery of the first Halladale Film Festival, to take place from 23-25 March in this rural Sutherland community.
 The festival will feature a diverse programme of archive films, an international selection, local filmmaking and workshops.